-2.9.2 CLOUD/AZURE: Security analysis and hardening recommendations for Azure infrastructures
+2.10.2 CLOUD/AZURE: Security analysis for Azure infrastructures

 The cloud infrastructure and services utilized within it are tested for vulnerabilities and possible hardening measures during a security analysis of the Office 365 environment, which comprises a configuration audit and elements of the penetration test.
 SySS also evaluates the security level of the Office 365 configuration.